Electrical Conductivity (EC)

 - Zinc (Zn++)

-Click here to learn more about how these essential nutrients (and more) affect plant growth.
+Learn more about how these essential plant nutrients (and more) affect plant growth.

 How To Increase CEC